UNAR Holiday Hours

 What if English is my second language?

-The official version of the certification exam is the English version.
-Translation dictionaries are allowed but must be checked by test site personnel to assure that no definitions are included in the dictionary and that it is not a source of handwritten text or materials that could be used in violation of the UNAR cheating policy.
+The official version of the written knowledge exam is the English version.
+Translation dictionaries are allowed but must be checked by the testing site staff to assure that no definitions are included in the dictionary and that it is not a source of handwritten text or materials that could be used in violation of the UNAR Cheating Policy.

-Use of a translation dictionary is at the examinee's own discretion.
+Use of a translation dictionary is at the testing candidate's own discretion.
 UNAR makes no warranty of any kind, either expressed or implied, as to the accuracy, reliability, or correctness of any translation made from English to any other language by a translation dictionary.

 Third party online translation software or other tools are not allowed.
-Use by an applicant of any written, audio, or video material or any other mechanism not specifically authorized during the examination for the purpose of assisting an examinee in the examination will be considered cheating.
+Use by test candidate of any written, audio, or video material or any other mechanism not specifically authorized during the examination for the purpose of assisting a test candidate in the examination will be considered cheating.

 What if I need special ADA accommodations?

-Accommodations for testing may be requested by completing the ADA Accommodations Request form.
+Accommodations for either exam may be requested by completing the ADA Accommodations Request form.
 The completed form and supporting documentation should be submitted to the UNAR Director as directed on the form.

-An audio version of the knowledge test is available to all students and is not considered an ADA accommodation.
-Audio can be requested through your TMU account under your Profile information.
+An audio version of the written knowledge exam is available to all students and is not considered an ADA accommodation.
+Audio can be requested through your TMU account under "Your Profile" information.
 If assistance is needed, contact either your program instructor or UNAR staff at office@utahcnaregistry.com.

 All accommodations must be requested and set up before scheduling your testing appointments.